15 of the Most Beautiful Mosques in the World

 The Mosque was built between 1983 and 1987.
 In 1993, its largest dome was listed in the Guinness Book of Records for a specific period.
 The prayer hall has two sections, one reserved for women.
 The Mosque’s structure includes administrative offices, conference rooms, a library, and recreation areas.

-There are two portions of the prayer hall, one is reserved for women.
-The mosque’s structure includes administrative offices, conference rooms, a library, reception and lecture halls.
+The prayer hall has two portions, one of which is reserved for women.
+The mosque’s structure includes administrative offices, conference rooms, a library, reception areas, and lecture halls.

 5.Çamlıca Mosque, Turkey